 The ACT Region accounted for 1% of the total value of sheep, lambs and wool sold in Colorado in 1997, but accounted for 15% of the state's total number of sheep farms.
 The value of sheep, lambs, and wool sold decreased by 26%, while the number of sheep farms decreased by 21% over the period.
 Due to disclosure issues, Baca County is excluded from the ACT Region totals.

-9.18 County trends in sheep and lamb farms and value
+9.17 County trend of sheep and lamb farms and value